Affordable Health Insurance Information

-Health Insurance Demystified
+Health Insurance Plans Demystified

 At Insurancespecialists.com, we have laid out the explanations of the different coverage packages, with their explanations, advantages and disadvantages.
 It is easy to be led astray and purchase a health insurance policy that is either too much or too little coverage for your needs.
 As an example, consider the choice of how much deductible you want to set: a young healthy person, with no pre-existing medical conditions may not visit the doctor very often; therefore, setting a higher deductible amount may be a way to save money.

-HMO or Health Maintenance Organization
+HMO – Health Maintenance Organization – Insurance Plans

-Doctors who are members of an HMO medical group agree to offer office visits and other services for a set capitation based on the number of patients enrolled as his patients Member doctors receive the capitation whether a subscriber receives services or not.
+Doctors who are members of an HMO medical group (network) agree to offer office visits and other services for a set capitation based on the number of patients enrolled as his or her patients.
+Member doctors receive the capitation whether a subscriber receives services or not.
 The benefit of this type of plan is that, employers can more easily afford to offer medical coverage for their employees.
 A potential is that not all services may be covered under HMO plans: you may have to pay out of pocket for some services.

-The advantage of PPO membership is reduced cost to the patient.
+The advantage of PPO membership is reduced cost and freedom to the patient.
 A disadvantage of this type of coverage is that some procedures and treatment options need to be assessed by a utilization review board before they are approved.
-Doctors who participate in PPO health plans are sometimes forced to alter their treatment plan in order to assure that it will be covered.
+Doctors who participate in affordable PPO health plans are sometimes forced to alter their treatment plan in order to assure that it will be covered.

 Indemnity Health Plans